BILL MCKIBBEN IS COMING TO TOWN! Oct. 18

 - NextGen Climate

 I believe this one is too unpredictable and too close to call.
 We have only a short window to make a difference!
-A Trump presidency would be a huge setback.
+The wrong candidate would be a disaster for the climate.
 Watch our web site and our Facebook site in the coming weeks.
 I will be putting up calls to action from Robert Reich, Michael Moore, Daily Kos and others who also believe this election is too close to call and we need to get out the vote.
-Bush won by only 537 votes! -- and election tampering.
 We literally cannot afford to let this happen this time.
 I am doing this work for my beloved nieces and nephews and the precious little children and babies they have.
 I hope you do the same - for everyone you love!

 350 Action and NextGen Climate Working Together to Get Out the Vote!

 "This is not the time for a protest vote, in terms of a presidential campaign.
 I ran as a third-party candidate.
 I'm the longest-serving independent in the history of the United States Congress.
-I know more about third-party politics than anyone else in the Congress, okay? ...When we're talking about president of the United States, in my own personal view, this is not time for a protest vote.
-This is time to elect Hillary Clinton and then work after the election to mobilize millions of people to make sure she can be the most progressive president she can be."
+I know more about third-party politics than anyone else in the Congress, okay? ...When we're talking about president of the United States, in my own personal view, this is not time for a protest vote."

 - U.S. Senator Bernie Sanders